tomjoht/tomjoht.github.io/_posts/2023/2/2023-02-24-build-your-own-standing-desk.md

 * **Perfect roundness with the PVC pipe.** As you roll back and forth, you might notice that your pipe isn't perfectly round.
 I'm not sure how to fix this issue.
 It seems that not all PVC pipes are the same; some are a little distorted.
 I've ordered a couple of a pre-made balance boards that have the same issue.
 * **Plastic caps for the PVC pipe.** You can get plastic caps for the ends of the PVC pipe, but this will make the pipe heavier.
 With caps, you could fill the PVC pipe with something (e.g., sand?), but I'm not sure what this would add to the experience.
 It would make the PVC heavier, thus harder to move around and perhaps more stable.
 * **PVC pipe diameter.** Why 4" PVC pipe?
 You could also use 3", but the board will more easily hit the ground as you balance.
 You could use 5” or 6", but this would make the balance board more difficult to stand on.
 4" does seem to be the sweet spot for size.
 * **Rubber couplings**.
 What about putting rubber couplings around the PVC pipe?
 You could buy 6 rubber couplings and put them around the PVC pipe.
 I saw this recommendation on a video.
 However, when I did this, the rubber made strong squeaky noises and slowed down the rocking motion too much.
 Additionally, the six couplings cost $60, so this added to the expense considerably.
+(I ended up returning my rubber couplings.)
 * **Standing desk compatibility.** Presumably, you already have a standing desk if you're building this board for a standing office.
 When you stand on a balance board, you'll need to raise the desk pretty high because you'll be a good 5 inches taller and standing.
-If you buy a [Jarvis desk](https://www.fully.com/standing-desks/jarvis/jarvis-adjustable-height-desk-bamboo.html) (which I highly recommend), be sure to get the “three-stage frame” (an optional upgrade) that extends the full 51" in height.
+If you buy a [Jarvis desk](https://www.fully.com/standing-desks/jarvis/jarvis-adjustable-height-desk-bamboo.html) (which I recommend), be sure to get the "three-stage frame" (an optional upgrade) that extends the full 51" in height.
 I'm 6'2” and needed to extend it to nearly its full height.
 I also have my monitor on a swing arm, which allows me to move the monitor and my line-of-sight up higher.
 * **Squeaky noises.** If you find the balance board squeaks on the roller, you can try rubbing the roller with dryer sheets.
 This is how you get the squeak out of your orthotic inserts in shoes.
 I assume that spray-on dryer sheet liquid (which I haven't tried) would be better.
 The dryer sheet method doesn't fix the problem for more than an hour or two.
 My homemade balance board so far hasn't started squeaking (but the Revbalance 101 board I initially bought squeaks).